rzmsv/coin-fetcher-app/README.md

 - **GET /api/price/history/:coin**: Retrieve the latest price (for `1min`) or average price (for `5min`, `1day`) for a given coin (e.g., `bitcoin`, `ethereum`).
   - Example: `curl http://localhost:8080/api/price/history/bitcoin`
   - Response: `{"price": 65000.12345678}`

+  NOTICE: You want 2 APIs for get hestory and latest price (I know ) but I write all of this in one API for axample if you dont add interval you get latest price of coin from database (1min ago) and if you add interval=5min you get average price of 5min ******

 ## Database Schema